Vol. 2 No. 1 (2024)

 by Youssef El Haj, Vijay Sood, Ahmed Sheir, Ruth Milman

-This work proposes a systematic approach to design a novel integral sliding mode controller (ISMC) for a single-ended primary-inductor converter (SEPIC) with only one tunable parameter where the upper and the lower bounds are derived.
-The designed surface results in a minimal chattering behaviour at the output voltage as well as at the duty cycle and allows for operating the SEPIC at a fixed switching frequency.
-The proposed controller can withstand up to a 70% variation in the input voltage and 100% variation on the load side in addition to superior performance for a cold start.
+This work proposes a systematic approach to designing a novel integral sliding mode controller (ISMC) for a single-ended primary-inductor converter (SEPIC) with only one tunable parameter where the upper and lower bounds are derived.
+The designed surface results in minimal chattering behaviour at the output voltage as well as at the duty cycle and allows for operating the SEPIC at a fixed switching frequency.
+The proposed controller can withstand up to a 70% variation in the input voltage and 100% variation on the load side, in addition to superior performance for a cold start.
 The proposed controller and the corresponding mathematical formulation were simulated in a Simulink environment and experimentally tested via a scaled prototype.
-The proposed controller performance is also compared to a Type-II and integral Linear-Quadratic Regulators (LQR).
+The proposed controller performance is also compared to Type II and integral Linear-Quadratic Regulators (LQR).

 • Open Access